ubccr/coldfront/docs/pages/deploy.md

 # Deploying ColdFront in Production

 This document outlines how to run ColdFront in production.
 ColdFront is written in python3 and uses the Django web framework.
-Here we show case deploying ColdFront using Gunicorn and nginx but any method for deploying Django in production could be used.
+Here we showcase deploying ColdFront using Gunicorn and nginx but any method for deploying Django in production could be used.
 For a more comprehensive list of methods [see here](https://docs.djangoproject.com/en/3.1/howto/deployment/).

 ## Preliminaries

-It's recommended to create non-root user for running ColdFront.
+It's recommended to create a non-root user for running ColdFront.
 The Gunicorn worker processes will run under this user account.
 Also, create a directory for installing ColdFront and related files.